hoddmimes/Distributor/README.md

 ## Retransmission

 The _Distributor_ transmission protocol has virtually guaranteed delivery.
 The protocoll has mechanisms for detect duplicates and lost messages and take proper action to recover.
-However if messages can not be delivered in order the receiver application is notified about the exception via a callback.
+However, if messages can not be delivered in order the receiver application is notified about the exception via a callback.
 Since the _Distributor_ application does not have a sophisticated flow control the most likely cause for losing messages is data overrun.
 This typically is caused by the receiver application not processing data fast enough and internal kernal buffers are filled up and eventually overwritten.
 Could happen due insufficient process capacity i.e. lack CPU cycles.
 The only solution for these scenarios are; process data faster.
-Could be done by using a more powerfull machine or optimizing the subscriber app.
-And / or possibly subscribe to less data.
+Could be done by using a more powerful machine or optimizing the subscriber app.
+And / or possibly subscribe to a reduced dataflow (i.e. less _subjects_).

 But it can also happen due to broadcast spikes i.e. the publisher sending a large amount of data in a short time.
-That will cause the kernel receiver buffer to be filled up an over written.
-To make receiver applications more ressilient kernal bufferes used for receiving multicast can be enlarged.
-By the default they may be on the lower side since normally there is not a large demand for handling larger volumes of multicast traffic
+That will cause the kernel receiver buffer to be filled up and overwritten.
+To make receiver applications more resillent kernal bufferes used for receiving multicast can be enlarged.
+By the default they may be on the lower side since normally there is not a large demand for handling larger volumes of multicast traffic.